-The European Union’s new General Data Protection Regulation (GDPR) will come into force on 25th May 2018 and all businesses in the United Kingdom, who handle personal data, will need to comply with the new legal framework.
+The European Union’s General Data Protection Regulation (GDPR) came into force on 25th May 2018, replacing the Data Protection Act 1998.
+All businesses in the United Kingdom, who handle personal data, have to comply with the legal framework.

 Key points to consider